jonathanrlouie/idris-maven-plugin/README.md

   -DartifactId=<my-artifactId>
 ```

+You should now be able to compile and run the project using `mvn idris:run` from the root of the newly created project.

 ## How to run the examples
 To run the examples, run `mvn idris:run` from the root of the example project you want to run.